 http://indiespot.myfreeforum.org/ – a place for readers and authors to connect.

 http://www.goodreads.com/ – all about books.

 http://redroom.com/ – where the writers are.

 http://www.authonomy.com/ – where writers become authors and more.

-Subscribe to this blog for updates on what Indie authors can do to sell ebooks.
+Subscribe to this blog for updates on indie authors and self-publishing.

-add me to your Google Plus circles.
+add me to Google Plus circles